DaCaseo/mcwr/README.md

 # MCWR
 ### THIS DOES NOT WORK YET, DO NOT USE IT
 MCWR is a minecraft server wrapper written in rust.
-It aims to be as simple and concise as possible while still being reasonably feature complete.
+It aims to have as simple and concise syntax as possible while still being reasonably feature complete.

 ## Installation